pmjuu/climick-client/README.md

       - Easy to maintain.
     - Problems
       - Body parts are connected to other parts, so in addition to simple downward gravity, other forces like tension act.
-      - Implementing logic to calculate the sum of forces and apply it to body movement was time-consuming.
+      - Implementing logic to calculate the sum of forces and apply it to body movement was time-consuming.<br>
         <img src="https://github.com/pmjuu/climick-client/assets/50537876/e966878d-f274-4c08-bf18-e965f4551732" width="300px" height="230px">
 2. Create a human body gravity function in the form of a `Pixi.JS`-based plugin. ✅
     - Gravity always acts, but assuming that <u>in certain situations, gravity acts more strongly than the sum of other forces</u>, causing body parts to undergo downward accelerated circular motion or the player to move downward, I structured the logic accordingly.